Douglas S. Freeman High School: Virginia High School League AAA State Championship teams

 The boys' volleyball team were VHSL AAA State semi-finalists in 2011 and 2012.
 The girls' soccer team was in the state tournament in 2013.
 The baseball team won the last Central Region championship in 2013, and as a result advanced to the state tournament.
+The girls' tennis and lacrosse team have won state championships every year since 2021.

 Media

 The school publishes a newspaper (The Commentator), a literary magazine (The Educator), and a yearbook (The Historian).

 Douglas Freeman High School was mentioned in a Washington Post article referring to the school's revival of the historic "Rebel Man" mascot.